LEATHERBACK TURTLE (Dermochelys coriacea)

 - Carapace with 5 distinct ridges and no large scales

 - Adult carapace approximately 1.6 metres

-The leatherback turtle is the largest of the marine turtles and the most wide ranging pelagic distribution throughout the world.
+The leatherback turtle is the largest of the marine turtles and has a wide distribution.
 Leatherbacks are the deepest diving of the marine turtles having been recorded below 1000 meters.
-They are also to be found in tropical waters to temperate waters from Alaska to south of New Zealand.
-Their range extends to all oceans and seas of the world.
+They are found in tropical and temperate waters from Alaska to south of New Zealand.
+Their range extends throughout all oceans and seas of the world.

-In Australia, leatherback turtles occur in our tropical and temperate waters.
-Leatherback turtles are most commonly reported feeding in coastal waters in central eastern Australia (from the Sunshine Coast in southern Queensland to central New South Wales); south-east Australia (from Tasmania, Victoria and eastern South Australia) and in south-western Western Australia.
-They are also regularly seen in southern Australian.
+In Australia, leatherback turtles are most commonly reported feeding in coastal waters from South East Queensland southward around the bottom of the country, through Victoria, Tasmania, South Australia and the south of Western Australia.
 Most leatherback turtles living in Australian waters migrate to breed in neighbouring countries, particularly in Indonesia, Papua New Guinea and the Solomon Islands.

 The leatherback turtle is carnivorous and feeds mainly in the open ocean on jellyfish and other soft-bodied invertebrates.

 Leatherback turtles nest in many countries of the world including North and South America, Mexico, Asia, Papua New Guinea and the Solomon Islands.